 Request That Your Propane Supplier Give You Advance Notice Of Your Propane Price BEFORE Your Delivery

-If the propane supplier providing your leased propane tank chooses not to publicly post their current propane price per gallon for customer comparison, contact your supplier and request an e-mail, voice-mail or fax 24 to 48 hours before each future delivery providing advance notification of your propane price per gallon.
+If the propane supplier providing your leased propane tank chooses not to publicly post their current propane price per gallon for customer comparison, contact your supplier and request an e-mail, voice-mail, text message, or fax 24 to 48 hours before each future delivery providing advance notification of your propane price per gallon.
 This will give you the opportunity to compare your supplier’s current propane price per gallon to the cost of propane and other local suppliers to ensure that it is competitive before each future delivery.